jlhuangai/Cmpt276-SteamLFG-Website/README.md

 sign up and create a new account.
 Upon choosing the sign-up option, Bob will be asked for his email, and he will create a username and password for SteamLFG.
 After Bob has created his account, he will be asked to choose his gaming preferences from a list of categories.
-After listing his preferences, Bob will also be able to create a group.
+After listing his preferences, Bob will also be able to create his group.